 The consumer incentives are offered to promote the Group's platform in the form of promotion coupon on the JDDJ, which are valid only during a limited period of time.
 These incentives are provided at the Group's discretion and are not contractually required by the retailers.
 These incentives also do not reduce the overall pricing of the services provided by the Group.
 As the Group has no performance obligation to consumers who are not the Group's customers, incentives to consumers are recognized as selling and marketing expenses.
-For the years ended December 31, 2017, 2018 and 2019, consumer incentives that were recorded as selling and marketing expenses were RMB362,137, RMB782,479 and RMB937,713, respectively.
+For the years ended December 31, 2018, 2019 and 2020, consumer incentives that were recorded as selling and marketing expenses were RMB782,479, RMB937,713 and RMB1,166,032, respectively.

-All the incentives granted can be categorized into (i) incentives granted concurrent with a purchase transaction and (ii) incentives granted not concurrent with a purchase transaction.
-When the incentive is granted concurrent with a purchase transaction, expenses or reduction of revenue are accrued, in the most likely amount to be earned, as the related transactions are recorded.
+All the incentives granted can be categorized into (i) incentives granted concurrent with a purchase transaction and (ii) incentives granted not concurrent with a purchase transaction, expenses or reduction of revenue are accrued, in the most likely amount to be earned, as the related transactions are recorded.
 Since such incentives are generally earned over a very short period of time, there is limited uncertainty when estimating the expenses to be accrued or variable consideration to be recorded as a reduction of revenue.
-When the incentive (i.e., a coupon) is granted not concurrent with a purchase transaction, expenses or reduction of revenue are recognized upon the redemption of such incentive.
+When the incentive (i.e., a coupon) is granted not concurrent with a purchase transaction, expenses or reduction of such incentive.